Remission (EP): Release history

 In December 1984, Remission was distributed through Nettwerk as Skinny Puppy's first major release.
 Despite being preceded by the embryonic Back & Forth EP that was limited to just 35 home-printed copies, Remission is seen as the band's debut effort.
 To complicate the matter further, most issues of the EP following its release year, 1984, were expanded with five additional tracks, retroactively turning it into a full-blown studio album.

 In 1993, Nettwerk released Remission on CD using the expanded track listing from the 1985 cassette release.
 However, this wasn't the first time Remission appeared in the format; the EP's first CD release was in 1987, when it (along with the appended track "Glass Out") was combined with Skinny Puppy's 1985 album Bites to form the release Bites and Remission (a compilation distinct from the less popular Remission & Bites, which was also released in 1987 and also on Nettwerk, but that preserved the original track sequence of Remission and the European sequence of Bites).

 On May 17, 2018, cEvin Key released "Coma", an instrumental track created during the Remission era, through his YouTube channel.

 Background and composition

 Both Remission and Skinny Puppy's follow-up album Bites were created before Dwayne Goettel joined in 1986 and helped crystallize the band's hard, percussion-driven industrial sound.
 As such, Remission features more synthpop and electro elements than Skinny Puppy would come to be known for.
-It is the first known commercial release to use a TR-909 drum machine.
+It is one of the first known commercial releases to use a TR-909 drum machine.

-In 2013, Skinny Puppy's 12th album (4th since being reunited without the presence of Goettel), Weapon, was released as a sort of spiritual successor to both Remission and Bites.
+In 2013, Skinny Puppy's album Weapon was released as a sort of spiritual successor to both Remission and Bites.
 Apart from containing a re-recorded version of "Solvent" from Remission, Weapon was deliberately created with antiquated instruments to achieve their early 1980s-style electronic sound.